Religious Discrimination: Is Your Employer Breaking Civil Rights Laws?

 The law offers protection against harassment on the basis of religion.
 A Mormon, Muslim, or atheist working in a predominantly-Baptist organization has a right to not be mocked, interrogated, or otherwise harassed because of their religion.

-In terms of accommodation, the law requires an employer to assist employees who make certain requests involving the practice of religion at work.
-For instance, an employee may request time set aside to pray and a private area for devotion or worship.
-Unless such requests are unreasonably costly, hazardous or otherwise burdensome to a business, an employee must meet the request by law.
+An employer must also accommodate reasonable religion-based requests.
+For instance, the law requires that an employee may request time set aside to pray, and a private area for devotion or worship.
+An employer must also accommodate certain expressions of religious dress or appearance.
+Unless such accommodations are unreasonably costly, hazardous, or otherwise burdensome to a business, an employer must by law honor these requests.

 These protections apply to all aspects of employment: hiring, firing, wages, benefits, and promotions.
 The law also applies to employees whose spouse practices a particular religion (or lack thereof).

 Employers who deny reasonable religion-based requests, without providing clear evidence that such accommodations would cause undue burden to the business, might be engaging in religious discrimination, and would therefore be in violation of the law and liable for damages.

 Contact Shegerian & Associates and Fight for Your Religious Rights

 The first step to fighting against discrimination in the workplace is to contact the qualified employment law attorneys at Shegerian & Associates, who will discuss your personal situation with you and explain your legal rights and options.